ARM-software/PAF/doc/index.rst

 PAF's fault injection capabilities relies on using an Arm FastModel driven by the ``run-model.py`` tool.

-For example, meeet's assume that we have a program ``program.elf`` for which we want to check the resistance against fault injection.
+For example, let's assume that we have a program ``program.elf`` for which we want to check the resistance against fault injection.

 Fault injection is performed in three steps: